A/N Before we begin, I need to establish some canon about these versions of the characters.

 "What ya gawking at human?
 You never seen a spirit before?" he asked.

-"No!" said Hiccup.
+"No!" said Hiccup in bewilderment.
 The orange thing rolled his eyes.
 Why would he expect Hiccup to have seen anything like him before?
 And why did he specify that Hiccup was a human as if that was significant, but not seem bothered at all by the dragon right next to him?